-Poultry processing injury and illness rates dropped from 22.7 per 100 employees in 1994 to 6.1 per 100 employees in 2007.
-Illness rates (including MSDs) dropped from 9.5 to 1.2 in this same time frame.
+Poultry processing injury and illness rates dropped from 22.7 per 100 employees in 1994 to 5.5 per 100 employees in 2009.
+Illness rates (including MSDs) dropped from 9.5 to 1.0 in this same time frame.
+It did not require an MSD column on the OSHA 300 log for our industry to recognize that our workers are subject to Musculoskeletal Disorders.
+Therefore, we believe it is important to call attention to some of the events that led to this drop in incident rates, none of which would have been enhanced by adding another administrative burden to the recordkeeping process.

-We believe it is important to call attention to some of the events that led to this drop in incident rates.
 In the mid-1980s consumer preferences began to shift to deboned and further processed poultry requiring more repetitive, upper extremity intensive tasks which resulted in a corresponding increase in MSDs.
 The industry did not wait to see blocks checked on an OSHA recordkeeping form to understand that MSDs needed to be addressed.
 Increasing employee complaints of discomfort, analysis of accident investigation reports, higher workers compensation expenses, increased employee turnover and reduced productivity were all indicators that this workplace hazard must be addressed.
 In response, a poultry industry task force of safety and medical professionals developed a strategy incorporating medical intervention, ergonomics and training as key common denominators for successful preventative measures.
 These concepts were published in the "Medical-Ergonomics-Training Program: A Guide for the Poultry Industry" (1986).
 The stated goals of early medical intervention were to minimize employee pain and suffering, maintain employee morale, maintain efficiency and production and minimize dollar losses.

-OSHA-2009-0044 March 29, 2010 Page 2
+OSHA-2009-0044 June 14, 2011 Page 2